 Two timeless classics, you might be wondering what sets a yellow gold ring and white gold ring apart.
 While each gold is distinctly different visually speaking, is there much of a discrepancy in things like durability, quality, and chemical makeup?
-And of course, the big question on everyone’s mind, what about the cost?
+And of course, the big question on everyone’s mind is, what about the cost?
 Is one type of “gold” more valuable than the other?

 Here, we will discuss the pros and cons of each precious metal as well as the key differences between the two metal types to help you understand everything that you need to know before making your engagement ring or fine jewelry purchase.